The construction of The Lily Windmill

 It is a well-known fact that wholemeal flour is far superior in nutritional value then white flour.
 At The Lily we produce only wholemeal flour without removing anything or adding something to the flour in the process.

 We specialize in Spelt flour; we grow Spelt, de-husk Spelt and we mill the Spelt with traditional large Dutch grinding stones.
-Our Spelt flour is available at selected outlets in WA and nation wide via Australia Post.
-For our restaurant and accommodation visitors we bake wholemeal Spelt bread.
+Our Spelt flour is available nation wide via Australia Post.
+For our accommodation guests we bake wholemeal Spelt bread as part of the breakfast basket.

 WHOLEMEAL STONE GROUND SPELT FLOUR